Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Results

-In Figure~\ref{fig:ablation_cfpt} the effects of different number of training and re-training epochs to the CFPT's utility score can be seen.
+In Figure~\ref{fig:ablation_cfpt} the effects of different number of training and re-training rounds to the \textit{CFPT's} utility score can be seen.
 For the purposes of this illustration, we have chosen two datasets where the concept drift phenomenon is prominent, to properly evaluate our findings.
 Thus, we expect the method to produce high utility scores i.e., clear assessments that the original model needs to be trained with the new dataset.
-Results indicate that more training epochs result in higher utility scores.
-This is expected since using larger training periods, the XGB learns the $D_0$ representations better and converges faster to a decision regarding the existence of concept drift.
-On the other hand, choosing a training period of over $5$ epochs marginally improves the utility score; instead it increases the computational complexity of the CFPT.
-The results that consider the XGB re-training epochs tell a different story.
-There, an optimal parameter space exists, outside of which, the CFPT's utility score drops by a large margin.
-Since the XGB re-training operation tries to learn the representations of the new data (e.g. $D_1$, $D_2$, $D_3$ etc.), a large number of re-training epochs risks of properly training the XGB model with the new dataset.
-In such cases, the XGB model starts fitting the new data and then, a lower utility score is produced since no deviations are observed from the newly arrived data.
-As a result, the optimal number of re-training epochs is empirically set to $5$ in order to prevent the XGB model to fit the new data.
+Results indicate that more training rounds result in higher utility scores.
+This is expected since using larger training periods, the XGBoost learns the $D_0$ representations better and converges faster to a decision regarding the existence of concept drift.
+On the other hand, choosing a training period of over $5$ rounds marginally improves the utility score; instead it increases the computational complexity of the \textit{CFPT}.
+The results that consider the XGBoost re-training rounds tell a different story.
+There, an optimal parameter space exists, outside of which, the \textit{CFPT's} utility score drops by a large margin.
+Since the XGBoost re-training operation tries to learn the representations of the new data (e.g. $D_1$, $D_2$, $D_3$ etc.), a large number of re-training rounds risks of properly training the XGBoost model with the new dataset.
+In such cases, the XGBoost model starts fitting the new data and then, a lower utility score is produced since no deviations are observed from the newly arrived data.
+As a result, the optimal number of re-training rounds is empirically set to $5$ in order to prevent the XGBoost model to fit the new data.

-We perform a similar study for the impact of different number of training epochs to the TabAutoDrift method's utility score and we showcase its results in Figure~\ref{fig:ablation_tabautodrift}.
+We perform a similar study for the impact of different number of training epochs to the \textit{TabAutoDrift} method's utility score and we showcase its results in Figure~\ref{fig:ablation_tabautodrift}.
 Again, we select two datasets in which the concept drift phenomenon exists, and we expect a high utility score to properly detect this.
 Evidently, a comparable phenomenon appears for TabNet as well.
 The increase of training epochs increases the expected utility but up to a certain point.
 After $5$ training epochs the increase is marginal and does not justify the imposed computational overhead.